shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

         sp.failwith('ALREADY_INITIALIZED')
 ```

-This entry point first check whether the total quantity of tez and token is zero or not which will limit users to call it after the initial liquidity is provided.
+This entry point first checks whether the total quantity of tez and token is zero or not, which will limit users to only be able to call it after the initial liquidity is provided.

 Then we check whether the token amount and xtz amount is more than 0, and then we update the `tez_pool` and `token_pool` along with the invariant.
 Then we transfer the tokens from the user to our contract using our utility function `transfer_tokens`.